 The vast majority of startups fail due to their inability to achieve product market fit.
-I define product market fit as the ability to repeatedly sell and deliver a solution into a target market.
+I define product market fit as the ability to repeatedly sell and deliver a solution into a target market with predictable success.
 This definition is intentionally broad, since many startup teams overemphasize the product in product market fit, resulting in a focus on identifying features instead of evolving the business.
 By focusing on earlyvangelists customers in your march to product market fit, you can avoid the three most common mistakes in "hiring" the wrong customers:

 - Problem not important enough (lacking point 3) - Sometimes you can identify customers who feel the pain of your problem and can talk about it with great competence, but unfortunately they are not earlyvangelists.
 These customers will often give you positive feedback that can provide a false sense of confidence that you are on the right track.
 Unfortunately, these customers too often lead you to build features that are nice to have at a time when you need to be focused on the must-haves.

 - Have other more important problems (lacking point 4) - When you find a customer who has a problem / understands they have a problem and is actively searching for a solution / has cobbled together an interim solution, you have found someone who really cares about your potential solution.
 Cobbling together an interim solution is a litmus test for the level of pain a customer sees in your problem.
 Customers who have not invested in building their own solution may provide valuable feedback, but they lack the deep expertise that comes with actually attempting to solve the problem.
 This deep expertise is critical in steering your solution toward product market fit.
 Furthermore, these types of customers will often not make the level of investment you need from your earliest customers, and sometimes will try to steer you towards their higher priority issues.